springcard/springcore-xmlfiles/XML_Format_Configuration.md

 Given a DEVICE object provided by **SpringCard Companion Service**, the configuration application shall filter the XML files to keep only the one that match on the `firmware`/`Firmware` and `hardware`/`Hardware` fields.

 In some situation, the `Hardware` field may be empty in the DEVICE object.
 In this case, the match is done on the `Firmware` field only.
 If more than one XML file match, the user shall be prompted to select the right one.

+In other situation, an XML file exists with the `hardware` field empty or set to `*` (wildcard).
+Such XML file is the fallback for all devices with the same `Firmware` but no corresponding `Hardware`, or an empty `Hardware`.

 ### Dealing with the version fields